lm209/Nobara-Steamdeck-install-for-ROG-Ally/README.md

 Open Nobara Package Manager

-Select "asusctl" and "asusctl-rog-gui" and click Apply
+Search "asusctl" and "asusctl-rog-gui" select it and click Apply

-Now open Console and type:

-sudo systemctl start asusd

-sudo systemctl enable asusd

-sudo systemctl status asusd

-sudo reboot
+Now reboot

 ________________________________________________________________________________________________________